codepath/android_guides/Using-the-RecyclerView.md

 ## Swipe Detection

-RecyclerView (since the release of v24.2.0) now has an `OnFlingListener` method that can be used to implement swipe detection.
-Download this [RecyclerViewSwipeListener](https://gist.github.com/rogerhu/9e769149f9550c0a6ddb4987b94caee8) and you can attach this class to your RecyclerView:
+RecyclerView (since the release of v24.2.0) now has an `OnFlingListener` method that can be used to implement custom fling behavior.
+Download this [RecyclerViewSwipeListener](https://gist.github.com/rogerhu/9e769149f9550c0a6ddb4987b94caee8) and you can handle custom swipe detection by adding this class to your RecyclerView:

 ```java
 RecyclerView rvMyList;